Climate Change

 *NEW* Climate Change Community Forum

-Our Climate Change Community Forum pilot is well underway and we’re pleased to present our third forum.
+Our Climate Change Community Forum pilot is well underway and we’re pleased to present our fourth forum.

 Who: Everyone!
 All those in our community are invited to come along and take part in some themed discussions around local climate issues, listen to guest speakers and share ideas about how we as a community can tackle the challenges ahead.